channchealysek/cs-book-search/README.md

 # cs-book-search

 ## Description
 cs-book-search project is the Book Search Engine application using the MERN Stack which allow users to search the books by using API search from Google.
-This is full stack web aplication that demostrates skill sets used to refactor an original code using RESt APIs into GraphQL with Apollo.
+This is full stack web aplication taht built using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API to demostrates skill sets used to refactor fully functioning Google Books API search engine built with a RESTful API into GraphQL API built with Apollo Server.

 ## Table of Contents
 1. [Installation](#Installation)